Call or Text: 802.625.0201

 Through the Forensic Accounting minor, you’ll learn to:

 When you graduate from Champlain with a minor in Forensic Accounting, you’ll be well on your way toward being eligible to take the exam to receive a certification from the Association of Certified Fraud Examiners.
-As an accounting student who completes the 150 credit hours required to take the CPA exam, you will also be well positioned to be granted a Certified in Financial Forensics credential by the American Institute of Certified Public Accountants.
+As an accounting student who completes the 150 credit hours required to take the CPA exam, you will also be well-positioned to earn a Certified in Financial Forensics credential from the American Institute of Certified Public Accountants.

-If you would like to know more about Forensic Accounting, what certifications options would be open to you up on completion, and how it could boost your future career, ask a question and someone from our Admissions team will put you in touch with the faculty or staff member who can best answer it.
+If you would like to know more about Forensic Accounting, which certification options would be open to you upon completion, and how it could boost your future career, email us with your questions and our Admissions team will put you in touch with the faculty or staff member who can best answer them.